Home » Blog » History & Geography » World Geography Living Literature

 World Geography Living Literature

-Yes, I’ve told you many times before how much we love literature around here.
-While I do teach geography through maps, quizzes, and games, the best way to make a real connection to the maps and their culture is through really good books.
+Yes, I’ve told you how much we love literature around here many times.
+While I teach geography through maps, quizzes, and games, the best way to connect to the maps and their culture is through really good books.
 Enjoy this giant list of world geography living literature with your elementary children.

 A Giant List of Living Literature for Teaching Geography